-- 20. Student contended that Probation was required by law to assess him and develop IEP's that met his unique needs, especially his academic, mental health and behavioral needs, during those times in which Probation prevented him from receiving educational services from County.
-Probation asserted that it never prevented County from developing appropriate IEP's during those times so any failure to develop IEP's was only County's responsibility. - 21.
-Mental health services related to a pupil's education must be provided by the student's responsible LEA.
+22. Student contended that Probation was required by law to assess him and develop IEP's that met his unique needs, especially his academic, mental health and behavioral needs, during those times in which Probation prevented him from receiving educational services from County.
+Probation asserted that it never prevented County from developing appropriate IEP's during those times so any failure to develop IEP's was County's responsibility.

+- 23. Mental health services related to a pupil's education must be provided by the student's responsible LEA.
 (Gov. Code, §7570, et seq.)
 A pupil who is determined to be an individual with exceptional needs and is suspected of needing mental health services to benefit from his or her education, is to be assessed by the student's responsible LEA.
 (See Gov. Code, § 7573.)
 LEA's have the full responsibility to provide mental health care services that are required to provide a FAPE in a child's IEP, and for a student in juvenile hall the obligation rests upon the county office of education.
 (Student v.
 Los Angeles County Office of Education (April 30, 2012) Cal.Off.Admin.Hrngs.
-Case No. 2011090350, pp. 34-35.)

-22. Student did not establish that during those times in which Probation prevented County from providing educational services that Probation prevented County from developing IEP's that met his unique needs.
-County developed three IEP's for Student since July 2011.
-While these IEP's may not have met Student's unique needs, that was County's responsibility.
+Case No. 2011090350, pp. 34-35.) - 24.
+Student did not establish that during those times in which Probation prevented County from providing educational services that Probation prevented County from developing IEP's that met his unique needs.
+County developed an IEP for Student in March 2013 after its initial assessment and an amendment in July 2013 after Student returned to Juvenile Hall after his psychiatric hospitalization.
+Whether these IEP's met Student's unique needs, was County's responsibility.
 County never stated that Probation's conduct prevented it from developing an appropriate IEP.
 Therefore, Probation did not deny Student a FAPE because it was not Probation's responsibility and Probation did nothing to prevent County from obtaining information needed to develop an appropriate IEP.